cjb5790/aspnetcore-workshop/exercise-9/vinyl-crate-artist-service.md

 ![](./vc-artist-getall.png)

 We can now retrieve Artist records from the database using our repository.
-Unfortunately, we cannot test this until we move into the Web layer and build our calls into the repisitory.
+Unfortunately, we cannot test this until we move into the Web layer and build our calls into the repository.
 Let's do that next...

 ...in Exercise #10.